Can Babies Digest Grains?

 So you can offer your baby (preferably whole grain) infant cereals.
-But also offer other types of grain such as whole-wheat toast strips, oatmeal, quinoa and more!
+But also offer other types of grain as first foods too, such as whole-wheat toast strips, oatmeal, quinoa and more.

 And be sure to balance grains with other food.
-Make sure your baby is offered a fruit or vegetable at each meal, along with a source of iron and some fat.
+Offer fruit or vegetable at each meal, along with a source of iron and some fat.
 Here are some tips for making sure your baby gets enough iron.

-Recommended guidelines are to start solids around 6 months of age, concentrating on iron-fortified foods.
+Recommended guidelines are to start solids around 6 months of age, concentrating on iron-rich foods.

 Gluten-containing grains should be introduced fairly soon.
 Wheat, barley and rye all contain gluten.

-Why do I suggest introducing gluten-containing grains early?
+Why do I suggest introducing gluten-containing grains at 6 months?
 You thought gluten was the devil?!

 Because research shows that gluten introduction should occur no later than 7 months of age, and late introduction (as well as an early introduction, before 4 months) has been shown to increase the risk of celiac disease.

-This fits along with the newer school of thought in allergy prevention: delayed exposure may actually be detrimental.
-Wheat is a higher risk allergen, so introduce it around 6 months or potential prevention of both allergies and celiac disease.
+This fits along with the current allergy prevention research: delayed exposure may actually be detrimental.
+Wheat is a higher risk allergen, so introduce it around 6 months for potential prevention of both allergies and celiac disease.

 Phew.
 It turns out that you don’t have to worry about the unfounded fear-mongering out there about babies and grains!